eglisi1/ml2_project/README.md

 ### Introduction

-This is me and my girlfriend Lea (This isn't the problem - Isn't she gorgeous? 😍)
+This is me and my girlfriend Lea (That's not the problem - But isn't she gorgeous? 😍)

 <img src="resources/cuteness_overflow.jpeg"  width="40%" height="40%">